Key Takeaways

 -

-Appearance: These spiders are light to dark brown, with a compact body and a violin-shaped marking near their head.
+Appearance: These spiders are light to dark brown, with no stripes or pattern, with a compact body and a violin-shaped marking near their head and towards the abdomen.
+Their six eyes are arranged in pairs.
+Their legs are short and thick, giving them a sturdier look

 -